Native American Ribbon Shirts – Origins

 Today, Ribbon Shirts are worn by men, women and children.
 They retain a pull over, open neck style with or without a collar.
 A range of fabrics are used to make them, from historic calico and plain cotton to satin and bright polyester blends.
 They can be simply decorated with a single color of ribbon on the front, back and sleeves or they can feature several bands of ribbon extending to the shoulders with lengths of ribbon ‘fringe’ on the front and back.
 One popular motif features ribbons in the colors of the Four Directions: Red, Yellow, Black and White.

 Ribbon Shirts today are designed according to the preference of the wearer.
-At The Wandering Bull – Native American Trading Post, you will find Ready-to-Wear Native American Ribbon Shirts in a variety of styles and colors.
-Our Classic Ribbon Shirts in either calico prints or solid colors with complementary ribbon trim on the front, back and cuffs are our most popular style.
+At The Wandering Bull – Native American Trading Post, you will find Ready-to-Wear Native American Ribbon Shirts.
+Our Classic Ribbon Shirts in solid colors with complementary ribbon trim on the front and cuffs are our most popular style.

 Wandering Bull Exclusive Ribbon Shirts